 However, the lower output of the DT466 partly ties into its reliability and reputation as The Legend.
 This engine is beyond over-built for the power and torque it makes from the factory.
 It’s still a capable performer in medium-duty trucks and plenty of other applications.
 Although, it’s the aftermarket potential that really sets the International DT466 7.6L diesel apart from the others.

 However, the DT466 / MaxxForce DT remains a common engine in the high performance tractor pulling world for good reason.
-The bare bones of the 7.6L turbodiesel are incredibly strong.
+The bare bones of the motor are incredibly strong.
 Many even compete in the Super Stock class where thousands of horsepower are needed to be competitive.
-As such, it’s not uncommon to see 2,000 to 4,000+ horsepower examples of the legendary International DT466.
+As such, it’s not uncommon to see 2,000 to 4,000+ horsepower examples of the legendary DT466.

 Common DT466 Engine Problems

-Don’t kill us yet.
-We’ll circle back around to reliability in the next topic and sum all of this up.
 That said, it’s easy to think an engine simply known as The Legend that it would be bulletproof and flawless.
-Sure, the DT466 engine might be just about as close as you can get but no engine is perfect.
-A few of the most common problems with the Navistar International DT466 / MaxxForce DT engine include:
+Sure, it might be just about as close as you can get but no engine is perfect.
+A few of the most common problems include: